apache/opendal/core/src/docs/upgrade.md

 - The `enable_create_simulation` option has been removed.
 We add this option to allow ghac simulate create empty file, but it's could result in unexpected behavior when users create a file with content length `1`.
 So we remove it.

+### Wasabi Service Removed

+`wasabi` service native support has been removed.
+Users who want to access wasabi can use our `s3` service instead.

 # Upgrade to v0.41

 There is no public API and raw API changes.